HerveAbdi/data4PCCAR/README.md

 ### compS

-a helper function for the functions `perm4PLSC` and `Boot4PLSC`, computes the cross=product of two comformable matrices with various types of normalization and centering.
+a helper function for the functions `perm4PLSC` and `Boot4PLSC`, computes the cross-product of two comformable matrices using various types of normalization and centering.

 ### ctr4Variables